 How can I obtain a copy of a company's annual report?

-Annual reports are considered public records (unless protected under the Commission's confidentiality rules) and may be requested by following the procedure outlined in the Freedom of Information Act page on this web site.
+Annual reports are considered public records (unless protected under the Commission's confidentiality rules) and may be requested by following the procedure outlined in the Freedom of Information Act.

 What other agencies regulate water and wastewater utilities?

 Who should I call concerning an unpleasant or unusual odor in my neighborhood?

 Please contact your district office of the SC Department of Health and Environmental Control (SCDHEC) Office of Environmental Quality Control.

 As a consumer, what should I do if I’m not satisfied with my water/wastewater service?